 Repairing dials

 Many dials become sluggish after a while, usually through dust and/or over-lubrication in the past.
-If you are lucky they will respond to a drop of light oil on the insides of the governor cup and on the governor worm drive.
-Try not to use WD40, but if you do then only a quick squirt.
+If you are lucky they will respond to a very small drop of light oil on the insides of the governor cup and on the governor worm drive (DO NOT use WD40).
 If this fails then you will have to do a full disassembly job (tedious!), followed by washing in white spirit.
-Afterwards lubricate the re-assembled item with watch oil.
-Maplin and other electronics component shops sell a micro-spout oiler containing oil and Teflon particles for a very moderate price.
+Afterwards lubricate the re-assembled item with a minute amount of watch oil.
+You may find that electronics component shops sell a micro-spout oiler containing oil and Teflon particles for a very moderate price.

 Usual dial failures are:-